 Ottoman Turkish Empire settlement payments.
 If you received settlement payments as a person persecuted by the regime that was in control of the Ottoman Turkish Empire from 1915 until 1923 your gross income does not include those excludable settlement payments, or interest, received by you, your heirs, or your estate for payments received on or after January 1, 2005.
-If you reported settlement payments in column B.
+If you reported settlement payments on line 8, column A, enter the amount of settlement payments in column B.